 5. UNDERSTAND THAT ALIGNMENT AROUND YOUR STRATEGY WILL BE THE BIGGEST ISSUE FOR TRANSFER GROWTH.✞

-Evangelism growth at its very best is relational and encompasses personal relationships with God and with others.
-John Wesley (1703-1791) the English founder of Methodism would have been amazed at the potential for church growth available through social media, the internet and television today.
+Evangelism's growth at its very best is relational and encompasses personal relationships with God and with others.
+John Wesley (1703-1791), the English founder of Methodism, would have been amazed at the potential for church growth available through social media, the internet, and television today.
 But is something lost over the airways?
 Is the personal touch lacking?
 Is not a personal relationship essential in evangelism?
-Whenever the word evangelism is used, we think of the late Dr. Billy Graham (1918-2019) at the podium expounding the Scripture on a late evening TV show.
+Whenever we use the word evangelism, we think of the late Dr. Billy Graham (1918-2019) at the podium expounding the Scripture on a late evening TV show.
 In years gone by, we might perhaps have recalled other itinerant faith healers in expensive-looking suits in a large striped tent on the parking lot of the local mall.
-The term "evangelist" conjures up so many different ideas centering around performance and the "big show" which in some ways are akin to a "Barnum and Bailey Circus" or even the "Cirque du Soleil" entertainment today.
+The term "evangelist" conjures up so many different ideas centering around performance and the "big show," which in some ways are akin to a "Barnum and Bailey Circus" or even the "Cirque du Soleil" entertainment today.
 Evangelism Growth should result in expansion both inside and outside the church.
-Inside, church members are personally deepened and challenged as the Gospel is preached, lived out and the Scriptures unfolded.
-Outside, in being so inspired these Christians to want to share this same wonderment with others.
-As The Rev. Charles Wesley (1707-1788) the English leader of the Methodist movement expressed it in one of the 6,000 or so hymns that he wrote, "My chains fell off, my heart was free.
-I rose, went forth and followed Thee."✞
+Inside, church members are personally deepened and challenged as the Gospel is preached, lived out, and the Scriptures unfolded.
+Outside, in being so inspired, these Christians want to share this same wonderment with others.
+As The Rev. Charles Wesley (1707-1788), the English leader of the Methodist movement, expressed it in one of the 6,000 or so hymns that he wrote, "My chains fell off, my heart was free.
+I rose, went forth, and followed Thee."✞

-While many of the gifted men of God like Graham or Wesley performed an effective ministry within the church as a whole, the big flaw that people like Dr. Graham was quick to acknowledge was that very often they did not always build up the local church as they should.
-More often they tended to construct mini-churches where followers never met each other, their collection went in the mailbox, and they worshiped in the living room in front of the TV.
+While many gifted men and women of God, Graham, and Wesley performed an effective ministry within the church as a whole.
+Very often, they did not always build up the local church as they should.
+Dr. Graham was quick to acknowledge this problem.
+More often, they tended to construct mini-churches where followers never met each other, their collection went in the mailbox, and they worshiped in the living room in front of the TV.
 For this reason, Billy Graham invariably concluded his broadcasts with, "Be sure to go to church this Sunday."
 In his heart, evangelism church growth was his great desire for the local church.
 He once said, "Being a Christian is more than just an instantaneous conversion - it is a daily process whereby you grow to be more and more like Christ."✞

-Local evangelism builds changed lives and is compared to the crusading type of evangelism.
+Local evangelism creates changed lives like the crusading type of evangelism.
 Both have their place and importance in today's society.
-That so many have come to a very real faith in previous decades through television and crusade evangelism cannot be denied.
-A questionnaire in the Liverpool area many years ago showed beyond a shadow of a doubt that among all the pastors questioned, more than half had been either converted or deeply influenced as a result of a Billy Graham crusade.
-Local church evangelism is however in the long run better than crusade evangelism.
+That so many have come to genuine faith in previous decades through television, and crusade evangelism is undeniable.
+A questionnaire in the Liverpool area many years ago showed beyond a shadow of a doubt that among all the pastors questioned, more than half are converted or deeply influenced as a result of a Billy Graham crusade.
+Local church evangelism is, however, in the long run, better than crusade evangelism.
 It concentrates on building relationships in a worshipping group and influencing a community for Christ by using the gifts and skills of the local church body.
-Local evangelism is essentially faith gossiped and is truly for the people, of the people and by the people.
+Local evangelism is primarily faith gossiped and is genuinely for the people, of the people and by the people.
 Local church evangelism is the non-addictive, freedom bringing, joy expressing opium for the masses.
-It builds changed lives, strong families and a healthy prosperous nation.
-It is easy to bubble about the possible effects of local church evangelism on the community and even upon the nation, but let us consider why it has not been all that successful in the recent past.
+It builds changed lives, strong families, and a healthy, prosperous nation.
+Let us consider why it has not been all that successful in the recent past.
 Let us look at some of the things which obstruct growth.
 In the process, we might gain fresh insights into our congregation!✞